IT is impossible to buy any other car that can match the Ford Focus RS for the same money.

 It stands out thanks to a huge grille with matt black surround, a front splitter, muscular and bulging wheel arches and a substantial tailgate spoiler that helps to keep it glued to the road.

 Large 19-inch alloy wheels and twin tailpipes help to create a rally car look but all the design features have purpose.

-The interior is also pretty impressive with body-hugging Recaro sports seats, a new flat-bottomed steering wheel, alloy pedals and the RS blue colour scheme.
+The interior is also pretty impressive with body-hugging Recaro sports seats, a new flat-bottomed steering wheel, alloy pedals and the RS colour scheme.

 You also get an extra bank of gauges and Ford's SYNC connectivity system which provides access to audio, sat nav, climate control and mobile phones via voice control or the eight-inch colour touchscreen and the Sony 10-speaker sound system.